guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 ### 5. Conclusion
 In the era of LLM, our goal is to train models for NLP tasks.
 To correct the noise in our initial dataset, we propose a framework that supports both a human-in-the-loop (HITL) and an LLM-in-the-loop (LITL) approach.
 Experimental results have validated the effectiveness of our method.
+Our idea can apply to a broad set of deep learning industry applications.

 The core of improving the accuracy of an NLP task ultimately comes down to two points: first, how to find badcases, and second, how to efficiently fix them in batches.

 Our ultimate goal is to automatically ensure all data is right and to achieve a 100% accurate training dataset for any specific task without human labeling.